SerPercival/HelloWorld/README.md

 # HelloWorld
-Just to play around with GitHub
+Just to play around with GitHub for the first time.